6 Ways to Keep Your Kids’ Tooth Enamel Strong

 Calcium is a dental super mineral because it can neutralize damaging acids and remineralize the enamel to protect the teeth.
-Try incorporating at least one dairy product to each of your child’s meals to increase their calcium intake.
-For children who cannot consume dairy, try giving them other calcium enriched foods and drinks, such as almond milk, canned fish, kale, almonds, or soybeans.
+Try incorporating at least one dairy product into each of your child’s meals to increase their calcium intake.
+For children who cannot consume dairy, try giving them other calcium-enriched foods and drinks, such as almond milk, canned fish, kale, almonds, or soybeans.

 3. Brush and Floss Regularly

-When food particles are left on your child’s teeth, bacteria growth that eats away at enamel and causes cavities.
-This is why it is imperative to brush twice a day, for two minutes at a time, and floss once a day to remove debris from the between the teeth and gums.
+When food particles are left on your child’s teeth, bacteria grow eat away at enamel and cause cavities.
+This is why it is imperative to brush twice a day, for two minutes at a time, and floss once a day to remove debris from between the teeth and gums.
 If your child is unable to floss on their own, then you can help floss their teeth for them.
 Brushing and flossing are great ways to keep their mouth clean and cavity-free.

 4. Rinse after Meals

 An easy way to get rid of food debris from your child’s mouth is by having them rinse with water immediately after meals.
 Encourage your child to swish clean water in their mouth for about 30 seconds and then spit it out in a sink.
 Doing this after each meal will keep their mouth clean and healthy.

 Food and drinks with high levels of citric acid erode tooth enamel through a process called demineralization.
 In severe cases of demineralization, the acid can even damage the dentin, a soft layer of tooth beneath the enamel.
 This can lead to tooth sensitivity and pain.
 When consuming foods with high citric acidity, rinse the mouth with water for 30 seconds afterward to clean and remove the lingering acid.